pietrop88/pixelbook-linux/README.md

   Screen brightness can be controlled by writing an integer value between 0 and 65535 to `/sys/class/backlight/intel_backlight/brightness` file.
 There's also a `eve-screen-brightness.sh` script installed in `/usr/local/bin` that you can use to more easily set the brightness
 * touchpad with same feeling as in ChromeOS (solved by parent repo, needs xorg)
 * caps lock key
-* delete action with the key above the backspace key
+* delete key with the button above the backspace key
 * keyboard backlight (solved in the parent repo)

-Before starting please read the parent repo [Readme](README.md#installing-real-linux-on-a-google-pixelbook) that leads to the installation of a the standard Ubuntu 19.04 desktop version using the same kernel used in ChromeOS.

 ## On chrome OS